 In order to start the stove it is necessary to pre-heat the burner cap.
-This is done by igniting some liquid alcohol that can be dropped on the black pan under the burner cap.
+This is done by igniting some liquid alcohol that can be dropped on the black pan under the burner cap by opening the needle valve for a short while.
 Once the burner cap is hot enough all the alcohol will evaporate into a gas and orderly flames will come out of the small holes on top of the burner cap.

 Why Alcohol stoves ?